Frederick III, Holy Roman Emperor: Early life

 As a cousin of late King Albert II, Frederick became a candidate for the 1440 imperial election.
-On 2 February 1440, the prince-electors convened at Frankfurt and unanimously elected him King of the Romans as Frederick IV; his rule was still based on his hereditary lands of Styria, Carinthia and Carniola, or Inner Austria.
+On 2 February 1440, the prince-electors convened at Frankfurt and unanimously elected him King of the Romans as Frederick IV; his rule was still based on his hereditary lands of Styria, Carinthia, and Carniola or Inner Austria.

 In 1442, Frederick allied himself with Rudolf Stüssi, burgomaster of Zürich, against the Old Swiss Confederacy in the Old Zürich War (Alter Zürichkrieg) but lost.
 In 1448, he entered into the Concordat of Vienna with the Holy See, which remained in force until 1806 and regulated the relationship between the Habsburgs and the Holy See.

 In 1452, at the age of 37, Frederick III travelled to Italy to receive his bride and to be crowned Holy Roman Emperor.
 His fiancée, the 17-year-old infanta Eleanor, daughter of King Edward of Portugal, landed at Livorno (Leghorn) after a 104-day trip.
 Her dowry would help Frederick alleviate his debts and cement his power.
 The couple met at Siena on 24 February and proceeded together to Rome.
 As per tradition, they spent a night outside the walls of Rome before entering the city on 9 March, where Frederick and Pope Nicholas V exchanged friendly greetings.
-Because the emperor had been unable to retrieve the Iron Crown of Lombardy from the cathedral of Monza where it was kept, nor be crowned King of Italy by the archbishop of Milan (on account of Frederick's dispute with Francesco Sforza, lord of Milan), he convinced the pope to crown him as such with the German crown, which had been brought for the purpose.
-This coronation took place on the morning of 16 March, in spite of the protests of the Milanese ambassadors, and in the afternoon Frederick and Eleanor were married by the pope.
+Because the emperor had been unable to retrieve the Iron Crown of Lombardy from the cathedral of Monza where it was kept, nor be crowned King of Italy by the archbishop of Milan (on account of Frederick's dispute with Francesco I Sforza, lord of Milan), he convinced the pope to crown him as such with the German crown, which had been brought for the purpose.
+This coronation took place on the morning of 16 March, in spite of the protests of the Milanese ambassadors, and in the afternoon, Frederick and Eleanor were married by the pope.
 Finally, on 19 March, Frederick and Eleanor were anointed in St Peter's Basilica by the Vice-Chancellor of the Holy Roman Church, Cardinal Francesco Condulmer, and Frederick was then crowned with the Imperial Crown by the pope.
-Frederick was the last Holy Roman Emperor to be crowned in Rome.
+Frederick III was the last Holy Roman Emperor to be crowned in Rome.
 His great-grandson Charles V was the last emperor to be crowned, but this was done in Bologna.